ruitaiS/capstone-2/README.md

 ### Simple Algorithms

+(TODO: Write better)
 Like with the movielens project, I started out with some very basic prediction methods.
+Randomly picking a winner predictably results in an accuracy of (TODO), but what may be surprising is that picking white to win every game actually has a higher accuracy, at (TODO).
+One might assume that both sides are equally likely to win, but actually is not the case.

 * Guess train set majority winner every time
 * Discuss why white winning proportion remains the same, regardless of dataset, assuming an equal distribution of skill across both sides.
 This is a well known statistical advantage in favor of white because of the [first move advantage](https://en.wikipedia.org/wiki/First-move_advantage_in_chess)